15 to 18 January 2026

 Thomas Winter, Germany's most famous polo player

 Polo is a team sport, with four players in each team.
 While riding on horses trained specifically for polo, players attempt to hit the ball into their opponent's goal using long wooden sticks.
-In Arena Polo, the area of play is somewhat smaller, hence there are only three players per team.
+In Arena Polo, the area of play is slightly smaller, hence there are only three players per team.

 They started in 2003 with four teams, many years later there are over 110 horses and 24 players from over 11 nations.
 Of course, the weather is always the biggest challenge.
 Every year, several individual layers of snow and water are built, these must withstand all weather caprices.